Medal and Citation

 The pin and medal are not intended to be worn together.
 The gold pin serves as identification appropriate in a business or non-ceremonial environment.

-The silver medal is to be worn at ceremonial affairs such as the chartering of a new chapter, chapter awards presentations, region awards ceremonies or banquets, the annual meeting of Fellows of the Institute, and the Institute President's Gala.
+The silver medal is to be worn at ceremonial affairs such as the chartering of a new chapter, chapter awards presentations, region awards ceremonies or banquets, the annual meeting of Fellows of the Institute, and the Celebration of Fellows.

 Do you have something to add?